-Farm Journal in the 1950s (like the similar publication Successful Farming) was a family magazine, with features about the household as well as the farm.
+Farm Journal (300K JPEG) in the 1950s (like the similar publication Successful Farming) was a family magazine, with features about the household as well as the farm.
 It carried a wide range of advertisements, including some that would seem unusual in a general-interest magazine today (such as a full-page ad for Saginaw power steering.)
 Kaiser-Willys saw it as the perfect place to promote the practical advantages of Jeep four-wheel drive.
 This ad is from February 1953.

 Note: some of the illustrations are taken from microfilm, so they unfortunately don't reflect the quality of the originals.

 This ad featuring a CJ-3A Universal appeared in Successful Farming in August 1954, well after the CJ-3A had been replaced by the CJ-3B.
 Willys didn't worry about whether the photos showed their latest model, and this picture at the Kauffman Turkey Farm suggests they weren't worried about what the city-slicker audience might think of their ads either.

 I'll leave the last word to Harold Bordner, who said of his Jeep in a February 1954 ad, "I don't see how I could ever get along without it."

-Thanks to Danny Hartling for alerting me to this gold mine of vintage Jeep advertising, and to Ron Ingram for scanning original copies of some of the ads. -- Derek Redmond
+Thanks to Danny Hartling for alerting me to this gold mine of vintage Jeep advertising, and to Jan Hogendoorn and Ron Ingram for sending some of the ads. -- Derek Redmond

 See more CJ-3B Advertising and Literature.